gardenlinux/gardenlinux/features/ssh/README.md

 ## Feature: ssh
 ### Description
 <website-feature>
-This ssh layer adds the OpenSSH server with Fail2ban.
+This ssh layer adds the OpenSSH server with sshguard.
 </website-feature>

 ### Features
-This ssh layer adds the OpenSSH server with Fail2ban.
-Fail2ban uses `nftables` which is installed and managed by the [firewall](../firewall/) feature.
+This ssh layer adds the OpenSSH server with sshguard.

+Sshguard uses `nftables` which is installed and managed by the [`firewall`](../firewall/) feature.
+If the `firewall` feature is excluded, but `iptables` is available, sshguard will use `iptables`.
+If neither are available, sshguard is disabled.

 #### Configs
 Services may be modified to the users need.

 OpenSSH server: `file.include/etc/ssh/sshd_config`

-Fail2ban: `file.include/etc/fail2ban/jail.conf`

 ### Unit testing
 This feature supports unit tests that will validate the correct configuration of the openssh server.
 These checks can be performed on any target platform.